nyanbinaryneko/hexagonal/src/pages/blog/2019-09-04-hexago-nl-the-hexacult.md

 ---
 # Praise Hexagon!

-I have finally finished the site where I will collect the lore of the HexaCult, as well as ny derivative works about the HexaCult.
+I have finally finished the site where I will collect the lore of the HexaCult, as well as any derivative works about the HexaCult.

 ## How did this start?